 I find that these meetings can be equally effective whether held in-person, via video call, or through an old-fashioned phone call.
 The important thing is fostering that individual relationship with students and getting to know about their goals, their struggles, and their passions, both related to class and beyond.

 Taking care of yourself is important, even as work intensifies as we move toward the end of the school year.

-Last year, after my wife and I fenced in our lawn, I made the mistake of skipping my half-hour morning walks with my dog in the name of efficiency.
+Two years ago, after my wife and I fenced in our lawn, I made the mistake of skipping my half-hour morning walks with my dog in the name of efficiency.
 Ultimately, I got less done, was less healthy, and fell way behind in my podcast and audiobook listening.

 “We think happiness is all about self-care and being selfish, and kind of treating yourself, but actually happy people tend to be more focused on others,” she said.
 “They do random acts of kindness, they give more to charities, they volunteer more of their time.”

 Teachers are always doing things for other people, but sometimes it’s nice to do something outside the scope of our work.
 As I like to say, be selfish and help someone else.

 Here are a few of Tech & Learning’s recent articles to help you get through to the end of the school year: